Observation of an anomalous density-dependent energy gap of the $\nu=5/2$ fractional quantum Hall state in the low density regime: Sample details and the cold illumination technique

 We studied a 65~nm wide symmetrically doped GaAs/AlGaAs quantum well sample with the density of $n=6.13 \times 10^{10}$~cm$^{-2}$ and the corresponding mobility of $\mu=9.1\times 10^6$~cm$^2$/Vs. Heavily doped samples, such as ours, are often not responsive to the established technique of tuning the density by electrostatic gating.
 Instead of gating we use a low intensity illumination technique on an ungated sample.
-The preparation of the 2DEG starts with an illumination with a red light-emitting diode (LED) at 10~K with 1~mA excitation.
-As seen from Fig.1a, this sets the density of our sample to $n=6.13 \times 10^{10}$~cm$^{-2}$.
-To decrease the density, we apply a low excitation of the order of $1\mu A$ to the same LED for about 5 minutes while keeping the sample temperature close to 10~mK.
-As shown in Fig.2a, the density reduction obtained as a result of successive low temperature irradiations scales with the product of the LED excitation current and the time of illumination, a product we call the integrated light intensity.
-As the density is reduced, the carrier mobility decreases from its peak value of $\mu=9.1\times 10^6$~cm$^2$/Vs. This is shown on Fig.2b.
-While the illumination of samples has been an accepted technique for state preparation and it has been demonstrated that it may reduce the electron density \cite{tsuiLED}, to the best of our knowledge this is the first time the low intensity illumination has been used for a controlled density manipulation.
+The preparation of sample state starts with an illumination with a red light-emitting diode (LED) at 10~K using 1~mA excitation.
+This sets the density of our sample to it highest value $n=6.13 \times 10^{10}$~cm$^{-2}$.
+To decrease the density, we apply a low excitation of the order of $1$~$\mu$A to the same LED for about 5 minutes while keeping the sample temperature close to 10~mK.
+As shown in Fig.1, the density reduction obtained as a result of successive low temperature illuminations scales with the product of the LED excitation current and the time of illumination, a product we call the integrated light intensity (ILI).
+As the density is reduced, the carrier mobility decreases from its peak value of $\mu=9.1\times 10^6$~cm$^2$/Vs. This is shown in the inset of Fig.1.
+The illumination of samples is a known technique for state preparation \cite{folk} and it has been demonstrated that in certain cases it reduces the electron density \cite{tsuiLED}.